Cover Photo Credit: Lily McKenna

-Joris is just one of the exchange students at Nease and as students of Nease High School.
+Joris is just one of the exchange students at Nease and as students of Nease High School it is our job to welcome them.
 They are new to the country and they probably don’t know anyone, which can be pretty daunting.
 Here are some tips on how to make an exchange student feel more welcome!

 1. Give them a warm welcome.